Skip to Content

 • Personal Information will also be anonymized where possible (e.g., where only statistical information is needed).

 The Company will only retain your Personal Information for as long as is necessary to perform its obligations to you or as is required by law.
 The Company has a legal duty to retain employment records that may include Employee Personal Information after the termination of employment.
 There are varying requirements as to how long an employer must maintain employment records depending on the type of record being maintained.
 Accordingly, different categories of Personal Information may be kept for different periods of time in compliance with the law.
+The Company will provide a copy of its standard records retention periods on request.

 All Personal Information you provide will be stored on secure servers or in secure files which may be based in the United States.
 By submitting your Personal Information, you fully consent to this transfer, storing and Processing.
 The Company will take reasonable steps to treat your data securely and in accordance with this Employee Privacy Policy.